 For much of April it rained cherry petals as the various species did their thing, one after another.
 This van is no curb monument; I see it in use often enough—it seems to run well—to have noticed its side marker lights are miswired.

 Cragar S/S mags in appropriate condition to suit this van; finned brake drum, and an airplane-style pair of chocks.
 H’mm…something something parking broke something?
 Good ol’ BFGoodrich Radial T/As; let us hope they never go out of production.

 It’s a boxy box on wheels, similar to the contemporary Fargo-Dodge A-100/A-108 and Mercury-Ford Econoline.

 Not babied, but not abused, as it seems.

-Hey, wow, those giant whip CB antennas, so long they had to be arched forward and lashed down with a clip to avoid unwanted friction at the entrance to a parkade or garage.
+Hey, wow, those giant whip CB antennas, so long they had to be spring-mounted; arched forward, and lashed down with a clip to avoid unwanted friction at the entrance to a parkade or garage.
 Laurie’s ’71 Wagoneer had one.